drcaiomoreno/drcaiomoreno/README.md

 For many years, I was using another GitHub repo: https://github.com/caiomsouza

-Prof. Dr. Caio Moreno is an expert in Big Data (Hadoop, Spark, Kafka), Data Science, Machine Learning and Generative AI.
+Prof. Dr. Caio Moreno is an expert in Generative AI, Machine Learning, Big Data (Hadoop, Spark, Kafka) and Data Science.

-He is an Adjunct Professor at IE University and a Solutions Architect and Data Scientist at Databricks (company creator of Apache Spark, MLFlow, Delta and DBRX).
+He is an Adjunct Professor/Researcher at @IEuniversity, @UniversidadVIU, @unicomplutense and a Solutions Architect/Data Scientist at Databricks (company creator of Apache Spark, MLFlow, Delta and DBRX).

 He has experience in artificial intelligence, machine learning, big data, IoT, distributed systems, analytics, streaming, business intelligence, data integration and visualization.